sei-protocol/sei-chain/sei-ibc-go/docs/ibc/proto-docs.md

 ### ClientUpdateProposal
 ClientUpdateProposal is a governance proposal.
-If it passes, the substitute client's consensus states starting from the 'initial height' are copied over to the subjects client state.
+If it passes, the substitute client's latest consensus state is copied over to the subject client.
 The proposal handler may fail if the subject and the substitute do not match in client and chain parameters (with exception to latest height, frozen height, and chain-id).
-The updated client must also be valid (cannot be expired).

 | Field | Type | Label | Description |